-Professional practice is integrated into the course though our highly regarded 'Real Jobs' scheme and through industry placements.
+Professional practice is integrated into the course through our highly regarded 'Real Jobs' scheme and through industry placements.

 (A banner created by one of our students as part of their "Real Job".
 Read more about their experience working on the "Song of Crow" project.)